raelyard/life-book/notes.md

 ## Rich Reward

 A life worth living is not just one with material wealth, though it likely does include that.
-In fact, it's likely that it must include that.
+In fact, it's possbile that it must include that.
 The best things in life are free, but fully enjoying those free best things can be unlocked to the fullest with material abundance.
 Material wealth does not necessarily do this unlocking, though.
 It can enable it.
 It can give it a fertile ground to grow.
+Money may not necessary lead to happiness, but it is definitely a barrier to many forms of unhappiness.
+Thus, it is likely an important part of a desirable existence.

 This depends, though, on how that wealth is acheived.
 When wealth becomes the focus of life, life can be forgotten.
 Living for wealth instead of acquiring wealth to support life is a barrier to enjoying what makes life worth living rather than being a path toward it.

+Gain that is ill-gotten is also not a source of the joy that sustains.
+Cheating others for wealth leaves one always needing to guard against discovery and loss of the gains.
+It's also a barrier to fully enjoying relationships and the joy of human interaction.
+This is no way to live.

 It's those best things in life, those human experiences inherent in human interaction among family and the most important relactionships that are the rich reward we all seek and need.

 Earning a living in support of a family is a way to rich reward.
-Caring for children is an even better one.
+The reward that comes from knowing one has taken care of and/or is taking care of providing resources to enable a partner to do the really importan work of child care is immense.
+The reward of caring for children is even more impactful.
+The former helps to enable the latter and there's great joy in both sides of that mutually beneficial arrangement.

+## Outcomes

 What are the outcomes that constitute a life worth living?

-That might be a title candidate - `A Life Worth Living`.
+(That might be a title candidate - `A Life Worth Living`.)

 The answers to the above question are something to work toward in the chapters of the book.